rust-lang/rfcs/text/0000-constants-in-patterns.md

 [guide-level-explanation]: #guide-level-explanation

 Constants can be used as patterns, but only if their type implements `PartialEq`.
-Moreover, this implementation must be the automatically derived one, and that also applies recursively for the types of their fields (recursively):
+Moreover, this implementation must be the automatically derived one, and that also applies recursively for the types of their fields:

 ```rust
 #[derive(PartialEq)] // code fails to build if we remove this or replace it by a manual impl